Understanding the Kyrgyz Som and Currency

 • 5,000 som

-Each banknote features prominent historical figures from Kyrgyz culture on the front and significant landmarks or cultural symbols on the back.³
+Each banknote shows important historical figures from our culture on the front and landmarks or cultural symbols on the back.

-The exchange rate tells us how much one currency is worth compared to another.
-As of October 1, 2025, one U.S. dollar equals approximately 87.41 som.
-This means if you want to buy something that costs $10 in the United States, you would need about 874 som to purchase the same value.
+Exchange rates show how much one currency is worth compared to another.
+As of late 2024, one US dollar equals about 87 som.
+So if something costs 10 dollars in America, you would need around 870 som here.

-The National Bank of the Kyrgyz Republic, together with organizations like the OSCE, has been actively promoting financial literacy among youth in Kyrgyzstan.
-Between 2022 and 2025, over 3,000 students participated in financial literacy training programs across all regions of the country.
-These programs help young people understand budgeting, saving, banking services, investment basics, and how to use digital financial platforms safely.
+The National Bank of Kyrgyzstan, working with organizations like the OSCE, has been promoting financial literacy among young people.
+Between 2022 and 2025, more than 3,000 students took part in financial literacy programs across all regions.
+These programs teach budgeting, saving, banking services, investment basics, and safe use of digital financial platforms.

-According to the OECD survey, Kyrgyzstan has shown positive trends in improving financial literacy, with the financial behavior indicator rising from 11.1 in 2017 to 11.6 in 2021.
-Understanding your national currency is the first fundamental step toward making informed financial decisions that can improve your economic wellbeing and help you achieve your personal and family goals.
+According to OECD surveys, Kyrgyzstan is improving in financial literacy.
+The financial behavior indicator went from 11.1 in 2017 to 11.6 in 2021.
+Understanding your national currency is really the first step toward making smart financial decisions that can improve your life and help you reach your goals.

-• ✅ Keep both coins and banknotes in good condition – damaged currency may not be accepted
+• Keep your money in good condition - damaged bills might not be accepted

-• ✅ Understand that currency values fluctuate, and this affects the prices of imported goods
+• Remember that currency values affect prices of imported goods

-• ✅ Start building financial literacy skills early to make better economic decisions throughout your life
+• Start learning about money early to make better decisions throughout life

 Video